 By Marcin Wojtyczka

-17 minutes readMOB technique that works in most conditions and point of sails.
+18 minutes readMOB technique that works in most conditions and points of sails.

 Most of us go sailing to relax and enjoy some time afloat.
 The majority of the “Man Overboard (MOB)” cases do not involve bad weather or rough seas.
 “Most happen on relatively calm waters, on a small boat under 22 feet in length that is not going very fast,” said Chris Edmonston, president of the BoatUS Foundation.
 “Victims tend to be men.
 Fishing is a prime activity, and in many cases, alcohol is involved”.